About the course

 In order to achieve such an understanding, one must examine Europe’s economic, legal, and sociological context, as well as its historical origins.
 Just as important is an understanding of Europe’s rich cultural traditions.
 The artists, writers, musicians, composers and film-makers of Europe have exerted a cultural influence that even now is not eclipsed by the dominance of America on the world’s stage.

-Based within our Centre for Interdisciplinary Studies in the Humanities (CISH), European studies is a subject that approaches the complex idea of Europevia a wide range of disciplines in the humanities and social sciences.
+Based within our Interdisciplinary Studies Centre (ISC), European studies is a subject that approaches the complex idea of Europevia a wide range of disciplines in the humanities and social sciences.
 We have expertise in modern languages, literature, film, history of art, history, politics and sociology, with experienced staff in all disciplines.
 Our four-year course means that you can spend your third year in Europe, learning a second language and immersing yourself in European cultures.